m3y54m/avr-playground/README.md

 - [Getting started with AVR programming](https://github.com/m3y54m/start-avr)

-All of the programs in this repository are written for Atmega328 on Arduino Uno / Nano but **without using Arduno Core and libraries**.
+All of the programs in this repository are written for Atmega328 on Arduino Uno / Nano but **without using Arduino Core** and just in bare-metal.
 I used the Arduino bootloader on Atmega328 and AVRDUDE to write my programs on Atmega328.
 So there is no need for any external programmer.